 Such a question sometimes arises out of mere curiosity.
 Other times, it could be when you seek to attach a professional athlete title to your social media profiles.

-It’s also possible that as a fan that enjoys watching cue sport games, including snooker, 8-ball, and 9-ball, you’ll need the information to win a pool argument.
+It’s also possible that as a fan that enjoys watching cue sports games, including snooker, 8-ball, and 9-ball, you’ll need the information to win a pool argument.

 Is pool a sport?
 In short, It is, yes.
 All the different variations of cue sports, including 8-ball, 9-ball, and snooker fall under the sports category.